 S Carolina's 1st openly gay lawmaker from deep-red district

+There are 3 comments on the KRISTV.COM Corpus Christi story from 12 hrs ago, titled S Carolina's 1st openly gay lawmaker from deep-red district.
+In it, KRISTV.COM Corpus Christi reports that:

-Rep. Jason Elliott, R-Greenville, second from left, and attorney Deb Tedeschi, second from right, talk outside of the House chamber Wednesday, Jan.
+Reps.
+Jason Elliott, R-Greenville, left, and Jimmy Bales, D-Richland, right, walk through the South Carolina Statehouse Wednesday, Jan.
 18, 2017, in Columbia, S.C.
-Recently elected in November, Elliott is a 46-year old attorney and South Carolina's first openly gay legislator. less Rep. Jason Elliott, R-Greenville, second from left, and attorney Deb Tedeschi, second from right, talk outside of the House chamber Wednesday, Jan.
-18, 2017, in Columbia, S.C.
-Recently elected in November, ... more Reps.
+Recently elected in November, Elliott is a 46-year old attorney... .

 Add your comments below